CIRCSE/LLCT-UD/README.md

 # Acknowledgements

 The conversion of the LLCT2 into the Universal Dependencies was realized by Flavio Massimiliano Cecchini and Marco Passarotti within the LiLa project (Linking Latin, https://lila-erc.eu/).
+    * The LiLa: Linking Latin project has received funding from the European Research Council (ERC) under the European Union's Horizon 2020 research and innovation programme – Grant Agreement No. 769994.

 The original LLCT2 was annotated by Timo Korkiakangas under projects funded by the University of Oslo and the Academy of Finland.

 # References